-If you’ve been here before you’ll have seen our blog a couple of weeks about whether Brexit means an end for TEFL in the EU.
-The date the UK was due to leave the EU was coming super close and a deal between the UK and the EU hadn’t been signed off.
-So, there was a huge chance that UK citizens’ rights to live, work and teach English in the EU might end on 31 October 2019.
+If you’ve been here before you’ll have seen our blog about whether Brexit means an end for TEFL in the EU.
+The date the UK is due to leave the EU is coming super close and a deal between the UK and the EU still hasn’t been signed off.
+But, what we do know is that big changes are about to come as of 31st December 2020!

 Why the rush to TEFL in the EU in 2020?

 So, the UK’s now scheduled to leave the EU on 31st December 2020.
 But what exactly does this mean and how will it affect TEFL teachers from the UK?

 With so much uncertainty surrounding Brexit, it’s difficult to know what to expect in the next few months.
 From dodgy deals to no-deal Brexit, we’ve all become overwhelmed by the situation.
 But here’s a couple of things we do know:

 - We’re currently in a transition period up until 31st December.
 This means that British citizens can come and go in Europe without facing any visa restrictions.

 - Up until 31st December 2020, British TEFL teachers will be able to legally work in Europe without needing specific work documents.
 All you need is a TEFL certification and you’re good to go!

 - You may need to apply for a residency permit after 31st December to be able to prove that you’ve lived in your host EU country for 6 months.
 You’ll have up until June 2021 to do so.

 - And the best news?
 You can stay in Europe for up to 90 days without needing a visa- amazing!

 If you’ve made it all the way through to here, congratulations!
 You’ve earned yourself a big thumbs up from us for persevering with Brexit’s impact on TEFL.